cambridge-cares/TheWorldAvatar/Agents/PropertyValueEstimationAgent/README.md

 Required files:
 Derivation agent settings:
     - agent_test.env or environemtn variables in docker-compose
-    - what entries need to match?
+    - what entries/names need to match?

 - manually copy files:
     host.docker.internal in mock uitls for tests + copied over for agent to pick up
+- how to run tests?

 &nbsp;
 # Authors #